Molecular communication in one-dimensional channels with active transport and crowding: Results

 \subsection{Channels with many relays are nontrivial information transporters}

 It may be possible to achieve better transmission quality by introducing multiple relays.
 For example, wireless repeaters can reduce black spots in a wifi network.
 Also, it has been observed that relay motifs in neutrophils help spread information through diffusive waves~\cite{dieterle2020dynamics}.
 These observations led us to explore the dependence of MI on the number of relays, $N_{relay}$, in the channel.
+A schematic of relays in our model is given in \ref{fig:relays}a.
 This dependence is nontrivial.
 In the absence of any relays, the channel is purely diffusive and has low efficacy, characterized by a system-size ($L$) dependent MI value.
 As the number of relays increases, MI does not increase until an $L$-dependent threshold number of relays, above which it increases non-linearly through repeated exponential rise up to the maximum value of 1 (Fig.~\ref{fig:relays}c).

-Upon closer inspection, we found that the exponential jumps happen when the inter-relay distance is not an integer.
-For example, if we plot the MI as a function of inter-relay distance ($L/(N_{relay}+1)$), it becomes clear that the end-points of the exponential variations are characterized by integer inter-relay distance, which implies that the distance between all consecutive relays are equal.
+Upon closer inspection, we found that mutual information falls exponentially between integer values of inter-relay distance, $L/(N_{relay}+1)$.
+At each integer value of inter-relay distance, a new exponential fall starts.
+This is because, at each integer value of inter-relay distance, DCs of longer length start appearing in the channel.
+For example, if we plot the MI as a function of inter-relay distance ($L/(N_{relay}+1)$), it becomes clear that the end-points of the exponential variations are characterized by integer inter-relay distance, which implies that the distance between all consecutive relays is equal.
 When the distance is not an integer, then there are spatial variations in the channel length.
-In both cases, the total loss of information is a nonlinear aggregate of the loss in individual DCs present between two consecutive relays.
+In both cases, the total information loss across the channel is a combination of the information losses across individual DCs between relays.
+The exact way in which the information loss across individual DCs adds up to the total information loss is not so clear.
 Information loss in a DC of length $l$ goes as $l^{-4}$ above a threshold length and as $l^{0}$ below this threshold, $L_0 = \sqrt{2D\langle \tau_F\rangle}$~\cite{sarkar2023efficacy}.

 To understand whether $L_0$ is also the threshold for the nonlinear increase of MI, we computed its variation with inter-relay distance for various values of $\langle \tau_F\rangle$ shown in Fig.~\ref{fig:relays}e.
 Indeed, the threshold inter-relay distance increases as $\langle\tau_F\rangle^{1/2}$ for small values of $\tau_F$, but shows steeper increase at higher values of $\langle \tau_F\rangle$ (Fig.~\ref{fig:relays}e inset).
 This observation suggests that $L_0$ does govern the threshold inter-relay distance, albeit for a limited range of $\langle \tau_F\rangle$ values.
 Beyond this insight, unfortunately, we could not find any simple relation between the number of DCs and the information loss.
 Generalizing the data processing inequality to the multi-relay scenario provided a weak upper bound on the information loss in the entire channel, which was practically unusable.
 Therefore, we sought to understand the cases where the length of individual DCs was small.